Gabaldonlab/redundans/README.md

 Every step of Redundans pipeline may be skipped i.e. if you wish to skip reduction, execute the program with `--noreduction` parameter.

-For more information, have a look at the [poster](https://github.com/lpryszcz/redundans/blob/master/docs/poster.pdf).
+For more information have a look at the [poster](https://github.com/lpryszcz/redundans/blob/master/docs/poster.pdf).

 Prerequisites
 ================